Vande Mataram - Lyrics and Translation

 Mother great and free!
 [Verse 5]

-Translation Vande Mataram by Sri Aurobindo
+Translation of Complete Vande Mataram - Sri Aurobindo

 Here is the translation in prose of the above two stanzas rendered by Sri Aurobindo Ghosh.
 This has also been adopted by the Government of India's national portal.
 The original Vande Mataram consists of six stanzas and the translation in prose for the complete poem by Shri Aurobindo appeared in Karmayogin, 20 November 1909.